dyedgreen/brainfuck/README.md

 ## Implementation
 This interpreter implements a memory tape that is limited in length only by the available ram.
-Each value in memory is stored a c `char`.
+Each value in memory is stored a c `char` (8-bit / 1-byte / 0-255).
 When a script is loaded, all non instruction characters are discarded.
 The I/O instructions use the standard in- and out-put.

+## Additional features
+### Syntax checking
+When a script is loaded, the interpreter will alert the user of any miss-matched brackets.

+### Interger output
+The command line option `-i` (e.g. `brainfuck -i my-calculator.bf`) causes the interpreter to output the interger value at the pointer as a decimal number.

-## Memory dumps
+### Memory dumps
 When called with the option `-m` (e.g. `brainfuck -m my-script.bf`), the interpreter will output the memory state once the script halts.